What is an NPS survey?

 When to send your NPS survey

-NPS surveys are most effective when they are sent after your customers have had a complete experience with your product or service – after an order has been delivered, upon checkout of a hotel, or after a subscription period.
+NPS surveys are most effective when they are sent after your customers have had a complete experience with your products or services – after an order has been delivered, upon checkout of a hotel, or after a subscription period.
 There is no hard and fast rule to survey frequency, but you should tailor survey timing to your industry in addition to the survey type.

 Relationship NPS survey timing